 1. Establish and enforce clear and consistent limits for gaming

-Your first step is to come to an agreement, as a family, on when and where video games can be played.
 Determining the appropriate amount of screen time for your children is a personal decision.
 But because we live in a digital world where most of us have instant access to screens 24/7, setting those limits can be challenging – especially when kids use phones and computers for schoolwork, socialization, and video games.

-The American Academy of Pediatrics recommends limiting total entertainment screen time to no more than two hours per day for tweens and teens and discourages any screen time or video game exposure for children aged two or younger.
-The organization’s parenting website, healthychildren.org, offers an opportunity to create your own family media plan.
-Take comfort in knowing that your plan isn’t set in stone, and can be reevaluated and adjusted as necessary (especially as your kids grow, assume wider responsibilities, and require more flexibility).
+The organization's parenting website, healthychildren.org, offers an opportunity to create your own family media plan.
+Take comfort in knowing that your plan isn't set in stone and can be reevaluated and adjusted as necessary (especially as your kids grow, assume wider responsibilities, and require more flexibility).

 2. Manage your children’s game and screen time (and set a good example)

 Let your children know that playing video games – just like any other recreational activity – is only allowed after they complete their homework and other responsibilities.
-Agree on how much time you want your children to spend playing video games, and get them to commit to it.
+Agree on how much time you want your children to spend playing video games and get them to commit to it.
 Ideally, they will self-regulate with little more than an occasional parental nudge to keep them on track.

 3. Monitor your children by remaining aware of what they’re playing and who they’re interacting with online

-For younger kids and teens, steer clear of video games rated ‘M’ for Mature (intended for ages 17 and older) or ‘AO’ (Adults Only – 18 and older).
-Instead, encourage age-appropriate video games including strategy games and fun – but not potentially emotionally scarring – action and adventure games (National Geographic Challenge, anyone?).
-That being said, there’s nothing wrong with a bit of mindless entertainment every now and then.
-Your kids will want to play what their friends are playing, and that’s ok.
-But maintaining a vigilant parental presence will help ensure that your children aren’t playing inappropriate games with extreme violence, foul language, or sexual content.
+That being said, there's nothing wrong with a bit of mindless entertainment every now and then.
+Your kids will want to play what their friends are playing, and that's ok.
+But maintaining a vigilant parental presence will help ensure that your children aren't playing inappropriate games with extreme violence, foul language, or sexual content.

 Not sure where to start?
-The Entertainment Software Rating Board (ESRB), a non-profit self-regulatory body for the video game industry, allows you to search its game ratings database to help you make informed choices about the video games your kids want to play.
-It also offers a variety of helpful tools including information and resources to set up parental controls, a family gaming guide, and informative blogs.
+The Entertainment Software Rating Board (ESRB), a non-profit, self-regulatory body for the video game industry, allows you to search its game ratings database to help you make informed choices about the video games your kids want to play.
+It also offers a variety of helpful tools, including information and resources to set up parental controls, a family gaming guide, and informative blogs.

 4. Encourage other interests and hobbies